norvig/paip-lisp/docs/chapter3.md

 The function `princ` is used to print in a human-readable format.
 The string in question would print as `hello there` with `princ`-the quote marks are not printed.
 This means that `read` cannot recover the original form; `read` would interpret it as two symbols, not one string.
-The function `write` accepts eleven different keyword arguments that control whether it acts like `prin1` or `princ,` among other things.
+The function `write` accepts eleven different keyword arguments that control whether it acts like `prin1` or `princ`, among other things.

 The output functions also take a stream as an optional argument.
 In the following, we create the file `test.text` and print two expressions to it.